akselander/ssg-py/README.md

     - links
     - images
     - text
-- TODO: copy static files
+- copy files from static to pages
-- TODO: generate pages
+- generate pages from content markdown files to public/html

 ## Running
 - `./main.sh` to run the builder